kruuZHAW/porosity_reconstruction/README.md

 All dependecies are explicitely listed in the file **pyproject.toml**.

 **Data Storage**

 Data should be stored in a **data** folder in the main directory.

 **Computer Setup**

 The trainings of the models were conduted on a Intel(R) Core(TM) i9-9880H CPU @ 2.30GHz with 32GB of RAM and a NVIDIA Quadro T2000 GPU.
+The training of the model takes less than *15 minutes*, and once trained, the inference time for the full dataset takes *3 seconds*.
+Due their size, the trained weights cannot be shared in this repository.

+## Running Instructions

+Data exploration and its corresponding plots can be reproduced when running the notebook ***notebooks/00_exploration.ipynb***

+The training of the Conditional Variational Autoencoder as well as the display of its results can be reproduced when running the notebook ***notebooks/01_vae_training.ipynb***.
+When training, the logs will be sotred in a directory called **lightning_logs** located in the parent directory.